kolostring/fioc/README.md

 # FIOC

 FIOC (Functional Inversion Of Control) is a lightweight dependency injection library for JS/TS applications.
-It simplifies the management of dependencies by providing a flexible and **type-safe** way to define, register, and resolve dependencies, without the need of reflection or decorators.
+It simplifies dependency management with a flexible, type-safe approach, without requiring reflection or decorators.
+For stricter type safety, see [@fioc/strict](#fiocstrict).

 ## Features

-- 🪶 **Lightweight**: Zero dependencies except for Immer, designed to integrate seamlessly into your existing projects
+- 🪶 **Lightweight**: Zero dependencies except for Immer, integrates seamlessly
-- 🔒 **Type-safe by design**: Get compile-time validation of your dependency tree
-- 🎯 **No Type Casting**: Dependencies are automatically resolved to their correct types
+- 🎯 **No Type Casting**: Dependencies resolve to correct types automatically, without the need of casting
-- 🛡️ **Compile-time Validation**: Catch dependency registration errors before running your app
-- 🏗️ **Builder Pattern**: Fluent API for registering and managing dependencies
+- 🏗️ **Builder Pattern**: Fluent API for dependency registration
-- 🔄 **Immutable**: Container state is immutable for safe concurrent usage
+- 🔄 **Immutable**: Immutable container state for safe concurrency
-- 🔌 **Universal**: Works in both front-end and back-end environments
+- 🔌 **Universal**: Works in front-end and back-end environments
-- 🎮 **Flexible Factory System**: Support for value registration, factory functions, and class constructors
+- 🎮 **Flexible Factory System**: Supports value registration, factory functions, and class constructors
-- 🧩 **Modular Design**: Merge containers and switch between different configurations easily
+- 🧩 **Modular Design**: Merge containers and switch configurations easily
+- 🔗 **Enhanced Type Safety**: See [@fioc/strict](#fiocstrict) for strict compile-time validation

 [Jump to Basic Usage →](#basic-usage)